A Discontinuous Galerkin Method by Patch Reconstruction for Elliptic Interface Problem on Unfitted Mesh: Approximation Space

 Let $\mc E^\circ_h$ be the set of all interior faces of $\MTh$, $\mc E^b_h$ the set of the faces on $\partial \Omega$ and then $\mc E_h = \mc E_h^\circ \cup \mc E_h^b$.
 We set

 and we denote by $h$ the biggest one among the diameters of all elements in $\MTh$.
-We assume that $\MTh$ is share-regular in the sense of satisfying the conditions introduced in \cite{antonietti:2013}, which are: there exist \begin{itemize} \item two positive numbers $N$ and $\sigma$ which are independent of mesh size $h$; \item a compatible sub-decomposition $\widetilde \MTh$ into shape-regular triangles; \end{itemize} such that \begin{itemize} \item any polygon $K \in \MTh$ admits a decomposition $\widetilde{\mathcal T}_{h|K}$ which has less than $N$ shape-regular triangles; \item the share-regularity of $\widetilde K \in \widetilde \MTh$ follows \cite{Ciarlet:1978}: the ratio between $h_{\widetilde K}$ and $\rho_{\widetilde K}$ is bounded by $\sigma$: $h_{\widetilde K}/\rho_{\widetilde K} \leq \sigma$ where $\rho_{\widetilde K}$ is the radius of the largest ball inscribed in $\widetilde K$. \end{itemize} The above regularity requirements could bring some useful consequences which are trivial to verify \cite{antonietti:2013}: \newcounter{counter} \begin{enumerate} \item[M\arabic{counter}] There exists a positive constant $\rho_v$ such that $\rho_v h_K \leq h_e$ for every element $K$ and every edge $e$ of $K$. \item[M\arabic{counter}] There exists a positive constant $\rho_s$ such that for every element $K$ the following holds true
+We assume that $\MTh$ is share-regular in the sense of satisfying the conditions introduced in \cite{Antonietti2013mimetic}, which are: there exist \begin{itemize} \item two positive numbers $N$ and $\sigma$ which are independent of mesh size $h$; \item a compatible sub-decomposition $\widetilde{\mc{T}}_h$ into shape-regular triangles (tetrahedrons); \end{itemize} such that \begin{itemize} \item any polygon (polyhedron) $K \in \MTh$ admits a decomposition $\widetilde{\mathcal T}_{h|K}$ which has less than $N$ shape-regular triangles (tetrahedrons); \item the share-regularity of $\widetilde K \in \widetilde{\mc{T}}_h$ follows \cite{Ciarlet2002finite}: the ratio between $h_{\widetilde K}$ and $\rho_{\widetilde K}$ is bounded by $\sigma$: $h_{\widetilde K}/\rho_{\widetilde K} \leq \sigma$ where $\rho_{\widetilde K}$ is the radius of the largest ball inscribed in $\widetilde K$. \end{itemize} The above regularity requirements could bring some useful consequences which are trivial to verify \cite{Antonietti2013mimetic}: \newcounter{counter} \begin{enumerate} \item[M\arabic{counter}] there exists a constant $\rho_v$ that only depends on $N$ and $\sigma$ such that $\rho_v h_K \leq h_e$ for every element $K$ and every edge $e$ of $K$. \item[M\arabic{counter}] there exists a constant $\rho_s$ that only depends on $N$ and $\sigma$ such that for every element $K$ the following holds true